-Similar to that for Coho and Pink, escapement and egg-to-smolt survival estimates for Chum should be considered preliminary and will likely change as adult salmon observer efficiency and survey life data are collected in future years.
-Adult returns of Chum salmon to Coquitlam River (including Reach 1) have ranged from 12,000-78,000 (Table 6.1a), while fry production upstream of RST2 has ranged from 0.8 to 12.7 million.
-During Treatment 1 (2002-2007 brood years) Chum egg-to-smolt survival ranged from 3.7% to 14.1% (mean: 10.2%; Table 6.1b); thus far during Treatment 2, egg-to-fry survivals have been significantly higher (t-test p < 0.01), ranging from 18.1% to 40.0% (mean: 25.2%, Table 6.1b).
-Bradford (1995) reported an average egg-to-smolt survival rate of 6.7% (±1 standard deviation = 3.3%-13.5%) for Chum populations in nine Pacific Northwest streams.
+Similar to that for Coho and Pink, escapement and egg-to-fry survival estimates for Chum should be considered preliminary and will likely change as adult salmon observer efficiency and survey life data are collected in future years.
+Adult returns of Chum salmon to Coquitlam River (including Reach 1) have ranged from 12,000-78,000 (Appendix 6.1a), while fry production upstream of RST2 has ranged from 0.8 to 12.7 million.
+During Treatment 1 (2002-2007 brood years) Chum egg-to-smolt survival ranged from 3.7% to 14.1%, and 18.1% to 40.0% during Treatment 2 (Appendix 6.1b).
+Mean survival increased from 10.2% for Treatment 1 to 23.8% for Treatment 2 (t-test p < 0.01, Figure 6.17).

+Figure 6.17 Mean egg-to-fry survival and 95% confidence intervals for Chum Salmon broods reared under Treatment 1 (2002-2007) and Treatment 2 (2008-2018) in the Coquitlam River study area.

+Bradford (1995) reported an average egg-to-smolt survival rate of 6.7% ( $\pm 1$ standard deviation = 3.3%-13.5%) for Chum populations in nine Pacific Northwest streams.
 The Chum egg-to-fry survival estimates for the 2005, 2008, 2010, 2013 and 2014 brood years in the Coquitlam River exceeds published values for this species, and these, and possibly all, may be biased high.
 The most plausible source of this bias would be an underestimate of Chum escapement (see Section 2.2) as opposed to an overestimate of Chum fry.
-The study design for estimating fry yield is robust: sampling was nearly daily over the entire outmigration period; it accounts for changes capture efficiency over the outmigration period by stratifying into 8-10 distinct periods; and used a large number of marked fish (800-2000) to estimate capture efficiency for each strata.
+The study design for estimating fry yield is robust: sampling was nearly daily over the entire outmigration period; it accounts for changes in capture efficiency over the outmigration period by stratifying into 8-10 distinct periods; and used a large number of marked fish (800-2000) to estimate capture efficiency for each strata.
 Escapement estimates depend on estimating both observer efficiency and survey life.
 Even with considerable effort, these two parameters remain highly uncertain.
-For instance, there is only a week relationship between an observer's guess of their efficiency and the mark-recapture based estimate of their efficiency.
-This level of uncertainty remains too large for the escapement model to generate both credible escapement estimates and precision estimates (see section 2.2.3).
+For instance, there is only a weak relationship between an observer's guess of their efficiency and the mark-recapture based estimate of their efficiency ( $R^2 = 0.38$ ).
+This level of uncertainty remains too large for the escapement model to generate both credible and precise escapement estimates (see section 2.2.3).
 Given the weaknesses of adult salmon escapement estimates we view them as an index of abundance rather than accurate measures of escapement.
-As well, considering that our survival estimates could be biased and unknown (but likely high) uncertainty of adult escapement, we encourage a conservative approach to interpreting any statistical tests using this metrics.
+As well, considering that our survival estimates could be biased high and there is an unknown (but likely high) uncertainty of adult escapement, we encourage a conservative approach to interpreting any statistical tests using this metrics.

-There was strong support of a linear escapement-to-fry relationship during Treatment 2 ( $R^2 = 0.70$ , Figure 6.17) but only moderate support of one during Treatment 1 ( $R^2 = 0.24$ ).
-The lower fit during Treatment 1 was largely the result of 2005, when fry production was
+There was strong support of a linear escapement-to-fry relationship during Treatment 2 ( $R^2 = 0.75$ , Figure 6.18) but only moderate support of one during Treatment 1 ( $R^2 = 0.36$ ).
+The lower fit during Treatment 1 was largely the result of 2005, when fry production was considerably higher than expected.
+If this was considered an outlier and excluded, there would be a high level of support for a linear relationship during Treatment ( $R^2 = 0.79$ ).
+A linear relationship confirms that changes in egg-to-fry survival or fry-per-adult are more appropriate methods for evaluating the fisheries benefits of flow treatments than juvenile production alone.